basephp/framework/README.md

 BasePHP is a PHP framework for modern minimalist, who like **simplicity** and **speed**.
 BasePHP was built from the ground up, incorporating the best aspects from popular frameworks, and only including what is necessary and essential to building modern applications.
 You can extend BasePHP by developing or installing community packages.

-A minimalist design is intended to keep your package lean and it's operations to only what you use; ultimately reducing memory and load times.
+A minimalist design is intended to keep your application lean and it's operations to only what you use; ultimately reducing the memory and load times for each request.

 To use BasePHP for your next application, check out the [Example Application](https://github.com/basephp/basephp).